Get Free Solar Panel Quotes

 North vs South Facing Solar Panels: What’s The Difference?

 The ideal positioning of solar panels to produce the greatest amount of energy depends on where you live.
-When installing solar panels in the UK, whether that be roof-mounted, ground-mounted or shed-mounted, it is always recommended that the panels face south.
+The best angle and direction for solar panel installation in the UK, whether that be roof-mounted, ground-mounted or shed-mounted, is always recommended to be south-facing.

 As the UK is in the northern hemisphere, south-facing panels will receive the most sun exposure throughout the day and, therefore, will produce more solar energy.
 However, this doesn’t mean that north-facing solar panels are fruitless.